A man confined to a wheelchair five years ago is able to walk again after scientists reconnected his brain and legs.

 Although the man is still a long way from the freedom of movement he had before his accident, the fact that he was able to walk at all is a major achievement.

-Further work is needed to establish whether the procedure can be used to restore a practical level of walking ability and help other patients.
+Further work is needed to establish if the procedure can be used to restore a practical level of walking ability and help other patients.

 In future, the electrode cap used in the study to record brain signals is likely to be replaced by hidden implants.